yairm210/Unciv/docs/Modders/uniques.md

     Modifiers that can be added to other uniques to limit when they will be active

 ??? example  "&lt;for [amount] turns&gt;"
+	Note this converts any normal Unique into a Triggerable that triggers the first time it is encountered.
+The counter will start when this condition is first evaluated, so it depends on the UniqueType and preceding Conditionals
 	Example: "&lt;for [3] turns&gt;"

 	Applicable to: Conditional